jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Backpage

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
-You don't need to "pick a side" in the Left versus Right war.
+Despite the noise, you don't need to "pick a side" in the Left versus Right war.

 You know when a salesman pushes a lousy product, like a used car or an expensive phone plan.
-The veteran salesman knows how to oversell the good parts and ignore the bad ones using catchy words and false urgency.
+Using catchy words and false urgency the veteran salesman oversells the good parts and ignore the bad ones until he makes the sale.

 Today's heated politics is the same as salesmanship.

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To the EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-That's why Left and Right politics is so emotional; they want to close a sale.
-This book will empower you not to buy it.
+Left and Right ideologues just want to close a sale.
+This book empowers never to buy their pitch.
 Keep reading, and you'll learn a new kind of politics.
-One that uses modern technology to fix problems today so there's better tomorrow for our kids, country, and planet.
+One that uses modern technology to fix problems today so our kids, country, and planet have a better tomorrow.

 ## Inner Flap